 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
-However, we believe the reportable condition described above is a material weakness.
-We also noted other matters involving the internal control over financial reporting that did not require inclusion in this report, that we have reported to management of Sandusky County in a separate letter dated October 1, 2002.
+The reportable condition described above as item 2002-006 is considered to be a material weakness.
+We also noted other matters involving the internal control over financial reporting that do not require inclusion in this report, that we have reported to management of the County in a separate letter dated August 7, 2003.